tipam/pi3d/ReadMe.rst

 3D and 2D rendering and aims to provide a host of exciting commands to load in textured/animated models, create fractal landscapes, shaders and much more.

-The pi3d module runs on platforms other than the Raspberry Pi (X on linux and Android using python-for-android) and runs with python 3 as well as 2.
+The pi3d module runs on platforms other than the Raspberry Pi (On Windows using pygame, on linux using the X server directly and on Android using python-for-android) and runs with python 3 as well as 2.
-The OpenGLES2.0 functionality of the Raspberry Pi or Android is used directly or via mesa on 'big' machines.
+The OpenGLES2.0 functionality of the Raspberry Pi or Android is used directly or via mesa or ANGLE on 'big' machines.
 This makes it generally *faster* and opens up the world of *shaders* that allow effects such as normal and reflection maps, blurring and many others.
 It has various demos of built-in shapes, landscapes, model loading, walk-about camera and much more!
 See the demos